Child Support Lawyer in Chesterfield

 In Missouri, both parents have a duty to provide some degree of financial support to their minor children.
 Generally, the parent who has primary custody, or custodial parent, receives monetary assistance from the non-custodial parent.
 Determining fair and reasonable child support payments can be a complicated, and sometimes contentious, process for both parties.

 At Pedano, O'Shea, McGavic & Hogenmiller, LLC, we represent both custodial and non-custodial parents in all matters relating to child support.
-Our supportive St. Louis family law attorneys understand that preserving the well-being of your children is first and foremost in your mind.
+Our supportive St. Louis child support attorneys understand that preserving the well-being of your children is first and foremost in your mind.
 We can deliver the dynamic representation you need to ensure your family's rights and needs are met.

 How Missouri Calculates Child Support